foundriesio/dm-ak-nano-mcuxpresso/README.md

 with the folder created on the previous step, and unpack the content of the SDK_2_12_1_MIMXRT1060-EVKB.zip file inside it.

-By the end of this step, if using the recomended folder names, you will have the following base tree:
+By the end of this step, if using the recommended folder names, you will have the following base tree:

 ~~~